-Public position papers are intended as a public statement of a country's positions on the topics being discussed at the AMUN Conference.
-Each paper should include brief statements about where the country stands on the issue in question and on what the United Nations has done to confront this issue.
-It should also include the country's public position on the options for the United Nations in the future, noting proposals that a delegation has (or intends to have) sponsored, supported or not supported and why.
-Public papers do not need to go into detail about the country's negotiating positions or other behind-the-scenes issues but should rather be seen as something that a diplomat might say in a public speech on the topic.
+Public position papers are intended as a public statement of a State's position on the topics being discussed at the AMUN Conference.
+Each paper should include brief statements about where the State stands on the topics and on what the United Nations has done to confront this issue.
+It should also include the State's public position on the options for the United Nations in the future, noting proposals that a delegation has (or intends to have) sponsored, supported or not supported and why.
+Public papers do not need to go into detail about the delegation's negotiating positions or other behind-the-scenes issues, but should be seen as something that a diplomat might say in a public speech on the topic.